Jacob-Rose/SamplifyPlus-JUCE/README.md

 This project is also before I commented anything well if at all, bad habits die hard.

-I needed to hard code in the sample library location and never added tha ability to change it Old project, need to work on more
+I needed to hard code in the sample library location and never added the ability to change it once its set.
+Saves to system registry,

+Old project, need to work on more